 - Participants must use their own water bottle, towel and other personal supplies.

 - Maintain hand hygiene stations (hand sanitizer or soap and water).

 - Frequently clean equipment and facilities.

-- Require face coverings for coaches, staff and spectators (if present) consistent with public health orders, and for athletes when not involved in active training.
+- Follow face covering guidelines for coaches, staff and spectators (if present) consistent with local public health orders, and for athletes when not involved in active training.

 - Athletes, coaches and staff should follow public health guidelines for reducing risk of infection.